emoon/ProDBG/README.md

 [![Join the chat at https://gitter.im/emoon/ProDBG](https://badges.gitter.im/emoon/ProDBG.svg)](https://gitter.im/emoon/ProDBG?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ProDBG is a new debugger under development that will support a variety of targets and operating systems.
 Currently it's in very early development and primary focusing on Mac as primary target.
-Right now lots of the code are being restructured and rewritten in [Rust](https://www.rust-lang.org).
-There is a blog post about the move to Rust over [here](http://prodbg.com/ProDBG-switches-to-Rust)

 I did a presentation on 2014-11 about the project for the awesome rendering team at Frostbite/EA and it can be viewed [here](https://dl.dropboxusercontent.com/u/5205843/ProDBG-Presentation.pdf) (notice that some of the information is a bit out-dated by now)